Background pattern

 Low white blood cell count (agranulocytosis).

-Be careful:
+Be especially careful:

-• If you experience dizziness, difficulty breathing, rhinitis, facial swelling, decreased blood pressure, sudden red patches on the skin, stop treatment and consult your doctor.
+• If you experience dizziness, difficulty breathing, rhinitis, facial swelling, decreased blood pressure, sudden onset of red patches on the skin, stop treatment and consult your doctor.
 These symptoms may be due to a severe allergic reaction called anaphylactic shock.
 This reaction is more likely if you have asthma or allergic disorders (atopy).

-Metalgial with food and beverages:
+Taking Metalgial with food and drinks:

-Pregnancy and lactation
+Pregnancy and breastfeeding

 Pregnancy